JoshLuedeman/data-dev-envs/envs/README.md

 # Environments
-As a developer, the ability to spin up environments for them to do their work, in a timely manner is directly related to the ability to get work done quickly.
-These folders contain the bash scripts to deploy working dev environments on Minikube(Kubernetes) for different scenarios.
+As a developer, the ability to spin up environments for them to do their work in a timely manner, is directly related to the ability to get work done quickly.
+These folders contain the bash scripts to deploy working dev environments.
+These environments are designed to be deployed on a local Minikube Kubernetes environment.

 ## How to use
+The ``_base`` folder houses local scripts to deploy a Kubernetes and the required tools on the local machine.
+Once the base environment is setup, each of the other folders can be run individually to setup the tools required for local development.
 Each environment will have a folder to itself.
 Every environment will have a README file to describe its services, use case, and a short how-to explaining the process to deploy it.
 Each folder will have Kubernetes CRD's and Docker container files to create the needed services in the environment.

 ## Table of Contents